 The results could have an impact on developing Usher treatments in the future.
 The research describing the disease progression in the mouse model adds a great deal to the understanding of what might be going on at the cellular and molecular level in the retinas of human USH2A patients.
 As previously discussed, such information could have long term benefits for developing treatments targeted to specific areas or functions of retinal cells.
 The transplant data, clearly, provide one of the necessary precursors to a clinical study of the rescuing effects these cultured cells could have on human USH2A patients-and perhaps other types of Usher syndrome as well.

 So, let's fire up the old grey matter, delve a little deeper into the results and see what they found.
 The Ush2a'knockout' mouse has been around for a few years.
 It is a line (or 'family of mice') from which the Ush2a gene has been deleted.
 These mice can't make the Usherin protein, and as a consequence they exhibit the mouse version of Usher type 2a, with hair cell defects from birth and later vision problems.
 The original paper (linked above) from the Harvard University lab of Dr. Tiansen Li described the retinal defects in aged Ush2a mice, finding that, by 20 months of age (which is pretty old for a mouse), many photoreceptor cells had degenerated, resulting in thinning retinas and (unsurprisingly, given the extent of photoreceptor cell death) diminished ERGs.
 The new study, conducted by Raymond Lund and colleagues at the Oregon Health Sciences University, confirmed some of the original analyses as well as conducting new ones.
 The big difference was that the OHSU researchers identified some defects in younger Ush2a mice that are noticeable many months before the first signs of retinal degeneration show up, which gives us some new insights into how retinal cell behavior may be compromised in Usher patients before any of these cells actually start to die off.
-The researchers examined visual function with a behavioral technique known as the optomotor response (to watch a short movie of a mouse undergoing this visual function test, click here).
+The researchers examined visual function with a behavioral technique known as the optomotor response.

 If you visit the above link you'll see a mouse in the center of a rotating drum.
 A black and white pattern is projected onto the sides of the drum, and the pattern shifts and moves when the drum is rotated.
 Researchers can observe how reliably the mouse follows the moving pattern, indicating visual acuity.
 By varying the contrast between the color patterns, researchers can also test the sensitivity of the mouse's ability to detect color gradients: it's easier, visually, to detect the contrast between black and white, and more challenging to detect contrast between black and grey.
 The end result of this analysis is a reliable readout of the visual ability and behavior of the mice.
 Groups of mice with either normal copies of the Ush2a gene (control group) or the Ush2a "knockout" (experimental group) were tested with such an apparatus to gauge visual function at various ages.